apache/spark-website/downloads.md

 ### Archived Releases

 As new Spark releases come out for each development stream, previous ones will be archived, but they are still available at [Spark release archives](https://archive.apache.org/dist/spark/).

+**NOTE**: Previous releases of Spark may be affected by security issues.
+Please consult the [Security](security.html) page for a list of known issues that may affect the version you download before deciding to use it.